tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   ['brown']
   ```

-Explain to students that this type of text analysis has different applications in th FinTech industry, such as analyzing financial news, investing memorandums, financial analysis reports, and even social media feeds.
+Explain to students that this type of text analysis has different applications in the FinTech industry, such as analyzing financial news, investing memorandums, financial analysis reports, and even social media feeds.

 Answer any questions before moving on.